eduvhc/vimm-dl/README.md

 A self-hosted game preservation toolkit that automates downloading, converting, and organizing console ROMs from [Vimm's Lair](https://vimm.net).
 Built with .NET Native AOT.

-> **Note:** This project respects Vimm's Lair and its mission.
+> This project respects Vimm's Lair and its mission.
 There are no mechanisms to bypass or circumvent the download rate limit.
 Vimm has kept this archive alive for nearly 30 years — the least we can do is play by the rules.
 Don't be the reason another preservation site goes dark like Myrient.

 ## Quick Start